pbrogan12/chem/Chapter-4.md

 > **Notation**
 > P(A and B) = P(event A occurs in a first trial and event B occurs in a second trial)
 >
-> P(B|A) represents the probability of event B occuring after it is assumed that event A has already occurred.(Interpret B|A as "event B occurring after event A has already occurred.")
+> P(B|A) represents the probability of event B occurring after it is assumed that event A has already occurred.(Interpret B|A as "event B occurring after event A has already occurred.")

  ---